gmelo138/workflow-automation/README.md

 - **NestJS**: The workflow execution engine is implemented using NestJS, which organizes the code into modules and services.
 This promotes a clean architecture where the execution logic is encapsulated within dedicated services, making it easier to manage and extend.
 NestJS’s dependency injection system allows for seamless integration of various components, such as controllers for handling incoming requests and services for executing workflows.

 - **Redis**: Redis plays a crucial role in the execution engine by providing an efficient messaging and queuing mechanism.
 When a workflow is triggered, the execution engine can enqueue tasks in Redis.
 This allows for asynchronous processing of actions, meaning the engine can handle multiple workflows simultaneously without blocking.
 Redis also supports pub/sub messaging, which can be leveraged to notify other parts of the application when a workflow reaches certain milestones or encounters issues.

+- **BullMQ**: BullMQ enhances the system's capabilities for job processing.
+It allows the application to manage queues for background jobs effectively, enabling the execution engine to handle job retries and state management effortlessly.
+This ensures that tasks can be retried automatically in case of failures, thus improving reliability and user experience.

 ### State Management
 State management is achieved through a combination of in-memory storage and persistent storage in the database, specifically utilizing TypeORM to interact with the PostgreSQL database.